apache/security-site/content/projects/accumulo/_index.md

 ### Affected

-* Apache Accumulo at Apache Accumulo 2.0.0
+* Apache Accumulo at 2.0.0
 * Apache Accumulo from 1.5.0 before Apache Accumulo*